DiseaseTranscriptomicsLab/markeR/README.md

 This approach allows users to quickly **identify potential relationships between scores and predictor variables**, guiding further analysis.

-The `mode` parameter controls how contrasts are generated for categorical variables, allowing users to adjust the complexity of the
-analysis:

--   **“simple”**: Performs the minimal number of contrasts, typically comparing each category to a baseline (e.g., for a factor with levels A, B, C and D, it may generate A - B, A - C, A - D, B - C, B - D, C - D).
--   **“medium”**: Expands on the simple mode by including additional pairwise comparisons between groups (e.g., A - (B + C + D), B - (A + C + D), etc).
--   **“extensive”**: Conducts all possible comparisons, including complex interactions if applicable, providing the most comprehensive analysis. (e.g., (A + B) - (C + D)).

 This approach requires that the user is analysing a specific method for score calculation and gene signature.
 For illustration purposes, we will